-Kim graduated with her MA in Criminal Justice at UFV in 2010.
-Kim found the MA program to be rigorous and allowed her to focus her interests in theory and practice.
+Kim graduated with her MA in Criminal Justice at UFV in 2010 and found the MA program to be rigorous, allowing her to focus her interests in theory and practice.
 She was challenged to work at her best while considering the policy/practical implications of her intentions.
 The cohort model allowed her to test her knowledge with practitioners and non-practitioners alike.

 Overall, the cohort enhanced her learning and improved her network.
 Her MA resulted in being awarded the Governor General's Gold medal for academic performance as well as her acceptance into SFU's Educational Doctorate program.

-Jennifer Armstrong is an instructor in the School of Criminology and Criminal Justice at the University of the Fraser Valley, as well as a research assistant for the Centre for Public Safety and Criminal Justice Research.
+Jennifer Armstrong is an instructor in the School of Criminology and Criminal Justice at the UFV, as well as a research assistant for the Centre for Public Safety and Criminal Justice Research.

 Jennifer was awarded her Masters in Criminal Justice from UFV in 2012.
 Jennifer is currently a Ph.D. candidate at the University of Leicester, School of Law (UK), and is looking at prior record as a consideration in Canadian sentencing decisions.

 Further, she has authored and worked independently or as part of a team on a wide range of policing-related studies, such as; police car crashes, auto thieves, use of DNA in investigations, automatic licence plate recognition software, police wrong-doing, public complaints against the police, community crime prevention programs, public safety, victimization, perceptions of the police among the public, and use of force scenario training for police.